huggingface/transformers/docs/source/model_doc/qdqbert.rst

 _______________________________________________________________________________________________________________________

 Calibration is the terminology of passing data samples to the quantizer and deciding the best scaling factors for tensors.
-After setting up the tensor quantizers, including determing the calibration method, one can use the following example to calibrate the model:
+After setting up the tensor quantizers, one can use the following example to calibrate the model:

 .. code-block::